wittymoniker/WaveBricks/freeglut/Readme.txt

 Compiling 32 bit Applications

-To create a 32 bit freeglut application, create a new Win32 C++ project in MSVC.
-From the “Win32 Application Wizard”, choose a “Windows application”, check the “Empty project” box, and submit.

-You’ll now need to configure the compiler and linker settings.
-Open up the project properties, and select “All Configurations” (this is necessary to ensure our changes are applied for both debug and release builds).
-Open up the “general” section under “C/C++”, and configure the “include\” folder you created above as an “Additional Include Directory”.
-If you have more than one GLUT package which contains a “glut.h” file, it’s important to ensure that the freeglut include folder appears above all other GLUT include folders.

-Now open up the “general” section under “Linker”, and configure the “lib\” folder you created above as an “Additional Library Directory”.
-A freeglut application depends on the import libraries “freeglut.lib” and “opengl32.lib”, which can be configured under the “Input” section.
-However, it shouldn’t be necessary to explicitly state these dependencies, since the freeglut headers handle this for you.
-Now open the “Advanced” section, and enter “mainCRTStartup” as the “Entry Point” for your application.
-This is necessary because GLUT applications use “main” as the application entry point, not “WinMain”—without it you’ll get an undefined reference when you try to link your application.

-That’s all of your project properties configured, so you can now add source files to your project and build the application.
 If you want your application to be compatible with GLUT, you should “#include <GL/glut.h>”.
 If you want to use freeglut specific extensions, you should “#include <GL/freeglut.h>” instead.

+Given a source file “test.c”, which you want to compile to an application “test.exe” dynamically linking to the DLL, you can compile and link it with the following commands (replacing the include and lib paths with the ones you created above if necessary):

+  gcc -c -o test.o test.c -I"C:\Program Files\Common Files\MinGW\freeglut\include"
+  gcc -o test.exe test.o -L"C:\Program Files\Common Files\MinGW\freeglut\lib" -lfreeglut -lopengl32 -Wl,--subsystem,windows

 Don’t forget to either include the freeglut DLL when distributing applications, or provide your users with some method of obtaining it if they don’t already